dimakm/MyReads-Book-App/README.md

 A browser window with the working app should open

 ### Dependencies
-Starter code from Udacity.
+- I got the starter code from Udacity.
-Add book icon made by Flat Icons www.flaticon.com is licensed by Creative Commons BY 3.0 Top photo in the main page from www.freepik.com
+- Search book icon made by Flat Icons www.flaticon.com is licensed by Creative Commons BY 3.0
+- Top photo in the main page is from www.freepik.com
+- https://reactjs.org/ answered many of my questions
+- Slack, Mentors, Forum were great help that I won't be able to complete the project without.

+-Special thanks to the reviewer